 Head Trauma and Brain Injury

-Short-Term and Long-Term Memory Loss
+Short-Term and Long-Term Memory Loss Caused by Brain Damage

 Memory loss and traumatic brain injury go hand in hand.
-Traumatic brain injury can damage parts of the brain that control memory and learning.
+A traumatic brain injury can damage parts of the brain that control memory and learning.
 It can cause short-term memory loss that impacts daily life, as well as long-term memory loss that impacts past and future memories.
 With TBI, short-term memory loss is more common and includes common problems:

 - Forgetting the details of a conversation